Find Affordable College Courses

 $38,074 Average Tuition & Fees

-Fairleigh Dickinson University - Metropolitan Campus did quite well in this year’s ranking of the best value schools for public health students.
-It came in at #9 on the list.
-Located in the suburb of Teaneck, FDU is a private not-for-profit college with a moderately-sized student population.
+With a ranking of #9, Fairleigh Dickinson University - Metropolitan Campus did quite well on this year’s best value schools for public health students.
+Located in the suburb of Teaneck, FDU is a private not-for-profit school with a moderately-sized student population.

-Read full report on Public Health at Fairleigh Dickinson University - Metropolitan Campus
+Full Public Health at Fairleigh Dickinson University - Metropolitan Campus Report

 $9,554 Average Tuition & Fees